visiuun/VMacropad/README.md

 ## Features
 *   **Auto-Profile Switching:** Automatically changes key mappings based on which app you are using.
 Use Photoshop shortcuts when Photoshop is open, then switch to Media keys when Spotify is focused.
+*   **App Audio Control:** Bind keys to change the volume of *specific* applications (e.g., lower Discord volume without lowering the game volume).
+Includes "Fuzzy Matching" so `tidal` finds `TIDALPlayer.exe`.
+*   **Smart Fallback:** If the specific app you are trying to control isn't open, the knob automatically falls back to controlling the Master Volume.
 *   **Modern UI:** Clean, Dark Mode interface using CustomTkinter.
 *   **System Tray Integration:** Minimizes silently to the background with very low resource usage (~0% CPU).
 *   **Visual Config:** Interactive visualizer to see exactly what you are programming.